Feqzz/data-management-group-project/README.md

 YASGUI is a JavaScript library, which requires no installation.

 After setting up the Apache2 configuration for the web-application it should work out of the box

+## data

+The data folder is in deployment a temporary storage for data files.
+We have added it here mainly for illustration, but it also contains the file `parking_small.ttl`, which contains our schema as well as a small subset of the triples in our dataset.